NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 For Softer or Firmer Feel

-Helix Midnight Luxe corner
+Helix Midnight Luxe 2024 Material Layers

 Helix Midnight Luxe

 The Helix Midnight Luxe is available in three different firmness levels—soft (4 out of 10), medium (6 out of 10), and firm (8 out of 10).
-These three options and can be a nice pick if you don’t like the firmness of the Leesa Legend (5 out of 10), but still want a hybrid
+These three options can be a nice pick if you don’t like the firmness of the Leesa Legend (5 out of 10), but still want a hybrid.

 Frequently Asked Questions